-Sentimental jewelry, a journal, and coins Kristen herself was given as a child are meaningful material things Rebecca has received, but none are as important as letters from Kristen.
-During a recent phone interview, Rebecca elaborated upon the impact of Kristen’s words, “You know how in a birthday card, someone will write things about you and what they like about you?
+Sentimental jewelry, a journal, and coins Kristen herself was given as a child are meaningful material things Rebecca has received, but none are as important as letters.
+Rebecca elaborated upon the impact of Kristen’s words, “You know how in a birthday card, someone will write things about you and what they like about you?
 Well, my mom did that, in a birthday card I received five years after she died, and she went into depth about my character.
 It was like she was predicting my future.”
 She paused, “Hold, on, I’ll find the card and read it to you.”

 |A 13th birthday gift for Rebecca - three years after her mother died|